Skip to product information

 Description

-This exceptional seventeenth-century engraving is from Johann Zahn’s Specula physico mathematico historica notabilium ac mirabilium sciendorum in qua mundi mirabilis oeconomia, published in Nuremberg in 1696 by Johann Christoph Lochner.
+This large and exceptional seventeenth-century engraving is from Johann Zahn’s Specula physico mathematico historica notabilium ac mirabilium sciendorum in qua mundi mirabilis oeconomia, published in Nuremberg in 1696 by Johann Christoph Lochner.
 Zahn’s monumental encyclopaedia is one of the most ambitious scientific works of the Baroque period, uniting astronomy, mathematics, meteorology, optics, medicine, natural philosophy, and cosmographical speculation into a single visual system.

 This plate presents the intricate relationship between planetary movements, zodiacal divisions, critical days, and the progression of illness.
 Physicians of the seventeenth century still relied on astronomical cycles to anticipate the turning points of disease, and diagrams such as this served as practical diagnostic instruments.
 The central disc arranges the zodiac around a structured sequence of geometric aspects, including oppositions, trines, squares, sextiles, and the intervals between critical days.
 Surrounding rings provide calibrated time divisions and planetary cycles.
 The flanking columns list detailed tables of planetary motion, enabling the user to cross-reference celestial activity with medical reasoning.